Editorial style

 EN DASH

-Use an en dash between numbers in times.
+Use an en dash with no spaces between numbers in times.

 Fiat Lux